Nasal polyp: Surgery

-Endoscopic sinus surgery, advocated and popularized by Professor Stammberger, is often very effective for most people, providing rapid symptom relief.
+Endoscopic sinus surgery, advocated and popularized by Heinz Stammberger, is often very effective for most people, providing rapid symptom relief.
 Endoscopic sinus surgery is minimally-invasive and is done entirely through the nostril with the help of a camera.
 Surgery should be considered for those with complete nasal obstruction, uncontrolled runny nose, nasal deformity caused by polyps or continued symptoms despite medical management.
 Surgery serves to remove the polyps as well as the surrounding inflamed mucosa, open obstructed nasal passages, and clear the sinuses.
 This not only removes the obstruction caused by the polyps themselves, but allows medications such as saline irrigations and topical steroids to become more effective.
 It has been suggested that one of the main objectives in sinus surgery for polyps is to allow delivery of the steroids into those areas of the sinuses where polyps develop, namely, the ethmoid sinuses.
 Specially designed long nozzles had been developed to use postoperatively to deliver steroids into those areas after sinus surgery for polyps.

 Surgery lasts approximately 45 to 60 minutes and can be done under general or local anesthesia.
 Most people tolerate the surgery without much pain, though this can vary from person to person.
 The person should expect some discomfort, congestion, and drainage from the nose in the first few days after surgery, but this should be mild.
 Complications from endoscopic sinus surgery are rare, but can include bleeding and damage to other structures in the area including the eye or brain.

 Many physicians recommend a course of oral steroids prior to surgery to reduce mucosal inflammation, decrease bleeding during surgery, and help with visualization of the polyps.
 Nasal steroid sprays should be used preventatively after surgery to delay or prevent recurrence.
 People often have recurrence of polyps even following surgery.
 Therefore, continued follow up with a combination of medical and surgical management is preferred for the treatment of nasal polyps.

 Epidemiology

 Nasal polyps resulting from chronic rhinosinusitis affect approximately 4.3% of the population.
-Nasal polyps occur more frequently in men than women and are more common as people get older, increasing drastically after the age of 40.

-Of people with chronic rhinosinusitis, 10% to 54% also have allergies.
+Nasal polyps occur more frequently in men than women and are more common as people get older, increasing drastically after the age of 40.Of people with chronic rhinosinusitis, 10% to 54% also have allergies.
 An estimated 40% to 80% of people with sensitivity to aspirin will develop nasal polyposis.
 In people with cystic fibrosis, nasal polyps are noted in 37% to 48%.